 Dracaenas are sensitive to fluoride, so it’s best to use filtered water.
 The first symptoms of fluoride toxicity are dark streaks and brown tips on leaves.

 What to Do About Stem Rot of Dracaena

 As soon as you notice the stem turning black on corn plants or other dracaenas, plan to take cuttings.
 The parent plant will probably die, but your plant can live on through its offspring.
 You’ll need a glass of water and a sharp knife or pruning shears.

-Cut one or more six-inch piece of stem that has no black, smelly rot.
-Stand the stem in a glass of water with the lower two inches under water.
+Cut one or more six-inch (15 cm.) pieces of stem that have no black, smelly rot.
+Stand the stem in a glass of water with the lower two inches (5 cm.) underwater.
 Top off the water daily and change the water if it becomes cloudy.
 White nodules will form on the part of the stem that is below water, and roots will grow from these nodules.
 Buds will emerge from under the bark on the upper part of the stem.